 If you are going to install your child's car seat using the UAS system, you will have to find the anchor bars first.
 You will find them below and behind the small round markings on the back of your vehicles rear car seat.
 Hook the connectors onto the anchor bars and make sure no straps are twisted before you tighten.

-After you have installed your child's car seat, use all your strength to try and move it.
-If it does not move more than one inch in any direction and, if the seat angle is correct, you may have done a pretty good installation.
+After you have installed your child's car seat, grab by the belt path and use all your strength to push and pull it.
+If it does not move more than one inchand, if the seat angle is correct, you may have done a pretty good installation.